bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 3(weeks 7&8): Conducting some unit test using jest on ChRIS API to ensure that redux and whole project can work correctly.

-- Sprint 4(weeks 9&10): Deploy the ChRIS store on the MOC using Openshift and incorporate testing to validate functionality.
+- Sprint 4(weeks 9&10): Deploy the ChRIS Store on the MOC using Openshift and incorporate testing to validate functionality.

-- Sprint 5(from week11): Deploy a copy of ChRIS back-end to the MOC using openshift and openstack.
-Build a new front end component to visualize the MOC calculation reults.
+- Sprint 5(from week11): Deploy the backend of ChRIS Store and track the website traffic.

-More jobs needed to be added...

 #### Reference
 - [1] Duffy, Máirín.
 ChRIS UI Design Brief.
 RedHat, 20 Nov.
 2018.